johnliu55tw/debian-packaging/README.md

   403  Forbidden [IP: 91.189.95.83 80]
 ```

+### Causes

 I googled and found this issue is caused by
 [the PPA has no package](https://askubuntu.com/questions/1212715/getting-a-403-error-with-a-ppa).
-It turns out that receiving the "Accepted" email doesn't mean your package
+I then realized that receiving the "Accepted" email doesn't mean your package
 is ready to ship via PPA.
-You have to wait until it's built and published,
+You have to wait until it's built and published.
-then others can install it through your PPA:

 ![PPA Package status](./doc-images/ppa-package-status.png)

-I ran `apt update` after some time and the PPA got updated without any error.
+I ran `apt update` after it's built and published, then the PPA is updated

-One thing really confuses me is that even though the *Status* column shows
-"Published", I still can't fetch the newer version package using `apt update`.
-I have to wait until the *Build Status* column became a green check then I
-could fetch the package.

-after the first successful upload, I
-then upload a newer version of the package, and ran `apt update` after its
-status become "Published".
-However, I still can install the newer version of
-the package.
+without any error.

-### The permission of "testing.sh" after installed to /usr/bin
+## Question: The permission of "testing.sh" after installed to /usr/bin

-The permission of the file is 644, but after it got installed to `/usr/bin`,
+The permission of the file is 644, but after it's installed to `/usr/bin`,
 it becomes 755.
 Maybe there are some rules that automatically changed the
 permission because I want it in `/usr/bin`?